 This is one of the more difficult, and delicate, situations that parents face.
 If you and your spouse are planning to divorce, and you have a child who suffers from mental illness, it can affect how you inform your child, how you choose to handle custody, and how you decide to seek medical care.
 Children are often ill-equipped to deal with the effects of their own illnesses, and we know that this can add an extra burden.

 Remember that in the end, the judge will do what is best for your child.
 If you and your spouse cannot make those determinations on your own, the judge will do it for you.
 In some cases, it may be necessary to arrange for the appointment of a guardian, or the Best Interest Attorney, to protect your child’s rights and future.

 If you wish to separate from a spouse with mental illness, divorce is not your only option.
 An annulment means that a marriage was never valid.
 Where divorce ends a marriage, an annulment makes it as though the marriage never happened in the first place.

 Annulments are sometimes sought on religious grounds, but they are not the only grounds.
-Marriages in Maryland can be considered void if the other party was legally insane or was mentally incompetent at the time of the marriage.
+Marriages in Maryland can be considered void if the other party was legally insane or mentally incompetent at the time of the marriage.